-- Author: Suchitra S Acharya, MBBS, MD; Chief Editor: Max J Coppes, MD, PhD, MBA more...
+- Author: Suchitra S Acharya, MBBS, MD; Chief Editor: Hassan M Yaish, MD more...

 Although referred to as a single disease, von Willebrand disease (VWD) is in fact a family of bleeding disorders caused by an abnormality of the von Willebrand factor (VWF). von Willebrand disease is the most common hereditary bleeding disorder.

-First described by Erik Adolf von Willebrand in 1926, von Willebrand disease is a congenital bleeding disorder characterized by a lifelong tendency toward easy bruising, frequent epistaxis, and menorrhagia.
+The condition was first described by Erik Adolf von Willebrand in 1926, who called it pseudohemophilia because of the fact that his first patient was a female.
+It took several decades before the actual nature of this bleeding disorder was understood. von Willebrand disease is a congenital bleeding disorder characterized by a lifelong tendency toward easy bruising, frequent epistaxis, and menorrhagia.

-von Willebrand disease is due to an abnormality, either quantitative or qualitative, of the von Willebrand factor, which is a large multimeric glycoprotein that functions as the carrier protein for factor VIII (FVIII). von Willebrand factor is also required for normal platelet adhesion.
-As such, von Willebrand factor functions in both primary (involving platelet adhesion) and secondary (involving FVIII) hemostasis.
+von Willebrand disease is due to an abnormality, either quantitative or qualitative, of the von Willebrand factor, which is a large multimeric glycoprotein required for normal platelet adhesion.
+It also functions as the carrier protein for factor VIII (FVIII).
+As such, von Willebrand factor functions in both primary (involving platelet adhesion and platelet plug formation) and secondary (involving FVIII) hemostasis.
 In primary hemostasis, von Willebrand factor attaches to platelets by its specific receptor to glycoprotein Ib on the platelet surface and acts as an adhesive bridge between the platelets and damaged subendothelium at the site of vascular injury.
 In secondary hemostasis, von Willebrand factor protects FVIII from degradation and delivers it to the site of injury.

 von Willebrand factor is composed of dimeric subunits that are linked by disulfide bonds to form complex multimers of low, intermediate, and high molecular weights.
 The small multimers function mainly as carriers for FVIII.